How to Change Google Chrome Cache Location in Windows

 Step 3: Restart Google Chrome

-1. After making the changes, you need to close all open Chrome windows.
+1. Close all open Chrome windows.

 Method 2: Changing Chrome cache location using symbolic link